abatilo/typed-json-dataclass/README.md

 ## Examples

-Converting your dataclass to a JSON serializable format:
+### Converting your dataclass to a JSON serializable format
 ```python
 from typing import List
 from dataclasses import dataclass